and Probate Law Firm

 Probate Personal Representative Fee

-Here are some key points regarding the personal representative fee in Oregon:
+Here are some key points regarding the personal representative fee in California:

-- Calculation of Fee: The personal representative fee in Oregon is typically calculated based on a percentage of the total estate value.
-The Oregon Revised Statutes (ORS) in ORS 116.173 specify that the fee is as following:
+- Calculation of Fee: The personal representative fee in California is typically calculated based on a percentage of the total estate value.
+The California Probate Code specifies that the fee is as following:

-However, the court may adjust the fee if it finds that the percentage-based fee is not reasonable or would result in an excessive payment.
+However, the court may adjust the fee if it finds that the percentage-based fee is not reasonable or would result in an inadequate payment.

 - Complex Estates: For particularly complex estates or estates with unique circumstances, the court may deviate from the statutory fee schedule and set a different fee that it deems reasonable and just.
 This holds true for situations where the personal representative has to go “above and beyond” to execute their responsibilities, such as excessive travel or working with assets and creditors that are particularly troublesome.

-- Court Approval: The personal representative’s fee must be approved by the probate court to ensure that it is reasonable and in accordance with Oregon law.
+- Court Approval: The personal representative’s fee must be approved by the probate court to ensure that it is reasonable and in accordance with California law.

 - Professional Personal Representatives: In some cases, a professional, such as an attorney or a bank, may serve as the personal representative.
 Professional representatives may charge fees based on their customary rates, subject to court approval.